-- (a) Send a formal letter to the Subject Member; - (b) Issue a formal censure in writing. - (c) Publish its findings in respect of the Subject Member's conduct; - (d) Report its findings to the Council for information; - (e) Recommend to the Subject Member's Group Leader (or in the case of ungrouped members, recommend to the Council or to Committees) that the Subject Member be removed from any or all committees or sub-committees of the Council; - (f) Recommend to the Leader of the Council that the Subject Member may be removed from the Cabinet or removed from particular portfolio responsibilities; - (g) Instruct the Monitoring Officer to arrange training for the Subject Member;
+- (a) Send a formal letter to the Subject Member; - (b) Issue a formal censure in writing. - (c) Publish its findings in respect of the Subject Member's conduct; - (d) Report its findings to the Council for information; - (e) Recommend to the Subject Member's Group Leader (or in the case of ungrouped members, recommend to the Council or to Committees) that the Subject Member be removed from any or all committees or sub-committees of the Council: - (f) Recommend to the Leader of the Council that the Subject Member may be removed from the Cabinet or removed from particular portfolio responsibilities;

-- (h) Recommend to the Subject Member's Group Leader that the Subject Member is removed from all outside appointments to which he/she has been appointed or nominated by the authority; - (i) In the case of a co-opted member, recommend to the Council that he/she be removed from the Council or any of its committees, sub-committees or working groups: - (j) Withdraw facilities provided to the Subject Member by the Council (such as a computer, website and/or email and internet access) for a specified period; or - (k) Exclude the Subject Member from the Council's offices or other premises for a specified period with the exception of meeting rooms as necessary for attending Council committee and sub-committee meetings.
+- (g) Recommend to the Council that, if the Subject Member is the Leader of the Council, that the Subject Member be removed as Leader and from the Cabinet; - (h) Instruct the Monitoring Officer to arrange training for the Subject Member; - (i) Recommend to the Subject Member's Group Leader that the Subject Member is removed from all outside appointments to which he/she has been appointed or nominated by the authority; - (j) In the case of a co-opted member, recommend to the Council that he/she be removed from the Council or any of its committees, sub-committees or working groups; - (k) Withdraw facilities provided to the Subject Member by the Council (such as a computer, website and/or email and internet access) for a specified period; or - (I) Exclude the Subject Member from the Council's offices or other premises for a specified period with the exception of meeting rooms as necessary for attending Council committee and sub-committee meetings.